 Funded by the Global Humanities Initiative, Northwestern University

-Northwestern University's Global Humanities Initiative is pleased to announce the Global Humanities Translation Prize.
+Northwestern University's Global Humanities Initiative is pleased to announce the second annual Global Humanities Translation Prize competition.
 The goal of the prize is to encourage new translations of important literary, scholarly, and other humanistic books from around the world, particularly from non-Western languages.
 The prize aims to bring greater international attention to such works and a renewed measure of academic prestige to the craft of translation itself.
+(For information on last year's winners, see here.)

 We are especially interested in promoting books that will help introduce a wider audience to underrepresented and experimental literary voices from marginalized communities, humanistic scholarship in infrequently translated languages, and important classical texts in non-Western traditions that have heretofore been inaccessible to an English readership, or for which a new translation is justified.